davidmasse/blog-permute/README.md

 This lack of benefit from memoization stands in contrast to recursive algorithms that depend on induction (like the Fibonacci sequence), which frequently re-evaluate function calls with the same arguments.
 With memoization, the results of these calls can be looked up after being calculated once (rather than re-running the function), saving significant computation time.

-Here is an example output using input "ABCDE" (without memoization in this case):
+Here is an example output using input "abcde" (without memoization in this case):

 ![permute_result](permute_result.png)